ewintr/gte/README.md

 # Getting Things Email

 Email based task management.
-Use your ordinary IMAP mailbox as a todo app from your terminal, webmail or an generic email app.
+Use your ordinary IMAP mailbox as a todo app from your terminal, webmail or a generic email app.

 The canonical version of this repository can be found at [https://git.ewintr.nl/gte](https://git.ewintr.nl/gte)